 Now don’t worry if you really want to dive in and buy awesome stuff.
 I felt exactly the same when I started.
 Some of the stuff we bought worked really well.
 Some didn’t.
 Along the way, I learned that gifted, particularly highly+ gifted kids will probably power through some curriculum at double, triple, quadruple or an even higher speed, while other subjects might be extremely slow, particularly if there is also a learning disability.

-In Australia, each state has different requirements for homeschool registration and reporting.
+Each state has different requirements for homeschool registration and reporting.
 Each state also usually has a volunteer homeschooling support organisation that can help new homeschoolers learn about the requirements.
 Home Education Australia has a state-by state breakdown of support groups and links to government legal requirements.
 It’s a great place to start.

 If you’re a bit unsure about whether to homeschool, or how it can work, the Home Education Network has some great articles on special needs homeschooling, including gifted and 2e.
 They also do a bi-monthly magazine which is a great resource for finding out about how other families homeschool.